widgetti/solara/solara/website/pages/docs/content/30-deploying/00-overview.md

 ## Voila

-If you use want to use Voila, [you can use those deployment options](https://voila.readthedocs.io/en/stable/deploy.html).
+If you use Voila, [you can use those deployment options](https://voila.readthedocs.io/en/stable/deploy.html).

 Make sure you run a notebook where you display the app, e.g.
 ```python